The Pemberton Tramway Company Pty Ltd ABN 60

 As part of the history and industrial heritage of the railway, forestry logs were transported by The Pemberton Tramway Company from Lyall siding to the Pemberton Sawmill until January 2002 when changes in government policies and within the milling industry saw the demise of this traffic.
 These logs were saw millable timber recovered from the Diamond Woodchip Mill adjacent to Lyall.
 This freight was carried on company rolling stock as part of the tourist steam train services.
 During the ‘non steam’ period, diesel locomotives were used to haul the timber trains.
 A passenger coach and/or brake van was normally attached to the diesel hauled trains to provide passenger accommodation for tourists or enthusiasts who wish to purchase a ticket to ride with the freight (log) train.

-Trains from other rail operators are able to visit Pemberton from the state rail system.
-This is made possible by our connection to the state rail system at Lambert, and Interface Protocol arrangements with the state rail system operator.
+Trains from other rail operators are unable to visit Pemberton from the state rail system.

 The Pemberton Tramway Company is based in Pemberton at the railway station, where all administration, maintenance infrastructure and operational control functions are centred.
 The company’s Main Office is within the station building that also houses the lunchroom and tickets, refreshments and souvenirs shop.
 A small maintenance workshop has been created within the old goods shed including a rail equipment service pit.
 The turntable has been reconstructed in the yard as well as additional siding space.